Changing the Landscape of Studio Furniture

 a) Create stable and sustainable sources of inventoried wood

-Increasing and supplying our demand for sustainable wood is enabling our forest providers to have a more stable source of business and a more sustainable cash flow.
+Increasing and supplying our demand for sustainable wood grants forest providers a more stable source of business and a more sustainable cash flow.
 We are currently networking with urban arborists, forest managers and loggers, sawyers, and kiln dryers.
-Inventory management is guided by our own needs as well as those indicated by regional woodworkers who we supply.
-Our lumber business is up and running now with a solid inventory of fine timbers sourced locally and sustainably managed Honduran mahogany.
+Inventory management is guided by our own needs as well as those indicated by regional woodworkers whom we supply.
+Our lumber business is up and running now with a solid inventory of fine locally sourced timbers and sustainably managed Honduran mahogany.

 b) Appropriate use of production technology

-Where appropriate, use state-of-the-art manufacturing technology to lower production cost and reduce the lead time of certain furniture components or complete designs.
-At the other end of the spectrum we will train craftsmen in efficient ways of producing by hand.
-Maintaining custom production by master craftsmen in addition to high-volume options will keep our company nimble and diverse in its offerings.
-Encouraging learning from and between each of these parts of the spectrum will keep our company on top of all facets of the furniture production business.
+Where appropriate, we use state-of-the-art manufacturing technology to lower production cost and reduce the lead time of certain furniture components or complete designs.
+At the other end of the spectrum, we train craftsmen in efficient ways of producing by hand.
+Maintaining custom production by master craftsmen in addition to high-volume options keeps our company nimble and diverse in its offerings.
+Learning from each part of the spectrum keeps our company on top of all facets of the furniture production business.

 d) Use apprentices for hand wrought production items

-While we will be offering some work that will be produced more so through in-house designed and built equipement, not all designs lend themselves to that model.
-Hiring makers for the Sunniva outdoor line will create a point of entry.
-Those that show interest and promise will have the opportunity to hone their skills and move into building our hand-wrought production lines under the guidance of senior members (currently Brian Boggs and Andy Rae), much like the old master/apprentice models.
+Not all designs lend themselves to being produced by apprentices in training.
+Those that show interest and promise will have the opportunity to hone their skills and move into building our hand-wrought production lines under the guidance of senior members , much like the old master/apprentice models.
 Some of these younger craftsmen may develop into designers; others will help us in our continual development of efficient production techniques for hand-made furniture.

-By continuously adding new lines from our designers to our catalog we increase sales to new and old clients and increase royalties to our designer craftsmen.
+The addition of new lines to our catalog increases sales to new and old clients.
 The larger scale will help us lower unit costs for administration and marketing.

-With the craftsmen focused on production, a separate marketing and admin team will work to build more effective systems, and hire top-notch marketing and web expertise to build a first- class marketing presence.
+With the craftsmen focused on production, a separate marketing and admin team works to support their efforts, including marketing and web expertise to build a first- class marketing presence.

 4. The Design/Build Eco-system

 We are building an ecosystem that maximizes creativity and learning, meets member needs, satisfies marketplace demand, adheres to high standards of quality and sustainability and achieves the financial performance necessary to sustain its success.
-While each piece of this ecosystem is seen in many larger furniture production companies, what we have put together establishes the heart and soul of studio craftsmanship as the driver of design innovation and the monitor of quality standards, from lumber production to assembly.
+While each piece of this ecosystem is seen in many larger furniture production companies, our model establishes the heart and soul of studio craftsmanship as the driver of design innovation and the monitor of quality standards, from lumber production to assembly.

-There are many ways in which this high-quality standard shows up in our current work.
-And it is the spirit of this work and the caliber of design and craftsmanship that have kept our clients returning for decades to invest in our furniture and thus in our mission.
-The success of this new business model will greatly depend on how well we are able to maintain this same caliber of craftsmanship.
-This is why we will keep our focus on sustaining the small-scale furniture studios even as we partner with state-of-the-art producers.
-We see this as an important and mutually supportive team building and business-building strategy.
+Ultimately, it is the spirit of our work and the caliber of design and craftsmanship that have kept our clients returning for decades to invest in our furniture and thus in our mission.
+The success of our new business model depends on maintaining our caliber of craftsmanship.
+We see this as an important and unchanging aspect of our business-building strategy.

 5. Who Benefits and How

-What we are building is a model for reinvigorating American studio furniture making.
-Our work could also have significant impact on American furniture manufacturing as it grows.
-What we are building is a company that serves to stabilize woodworking careers and give craftsmen a solid infrastructure that supports their development and success while maintaining the health of our forests and the production of the highest quality furniture.
+We are building a model for reinvigorating American studio furniture, and our work could also grow to have a significant impact on American furniture manufacturing.
+We are building a company that stabilizes woodworking careers and gives craftsmen a solid infrastructure.
+We believe our efforts can support their development and success while maintaining the health of our forests, our economy, and the production of the highest quality furniture.